 - 1 tbs extra virgin olive oil

-- Place a saucepan over a medium heat and add the olive oil.
+- Place a saucepan over a medium heat and add 1 tablespoon of olive oil.

 - If using salted anchovies rinse them to remove the salt.

-- Gently fry the garlic for a minute or two then add the rosemary and anchovies.
+- Gently fry 1 large clove of garlic for a minute then add 1 tablespoon of chopped rosemary and 4-6 anchovies.
 The anchovies will quickly break up and melt.

-- After a minute add the tin of tomatoes to the saucepan and once the sauce starts to bubble turn the heat down.
-Simmer for around 30 - 40 minutes to allow the sauce to thicken.
+- After the garlic, rosemary and anchovies start to look like a paste, add a tin of tomatoes to the saucepan and once the sauce starts to bubble turn the heat down.
+Simmer for around 30 - 40 minutes to allow the sauce to reduce and thicken.

-- Once the sauce has reduced, turn the heat off and add the cream (if using) and grated cheese.
-Add the pasta to the saucepan and stir well to coat.
+- Once the sauce is ready turn the heat off and add the cream and grated cheese (if using).
+Add the pasta and broccoli to the sauce and stir well to coat.
 Serve straightaway.